24 (TV series): Feature film development

 In November 2010, executive producer Gordon revealed that a "work in progress" screenplay was being read by Fox, but that the film did not yet have a green-light or fixed schedule.
 In December 2010, Gordon revealed that Fox turned down the script by Ray, stating, "It wasn't strong enough or compelling enough".
 By that time, Gordon was no longer involved with the project, but stated that director Tony Scott would pitch an idea to Sutherland, an involvement ending with Scott's death in August 2012.

 Executive producer Brian Grazer tweeted in April 2011 that the film was planned for a 2012 release.
 At the 2011 Television Critics Association press tour, former showrunner Gordon stated that "conversations are definitely happening" about the film, and that they are just looking for the right script before moving forward.
 In September 2011, Sutherland indicated the script was almost complete.
 After some small script alterations by screenwriter Mark Bomback, filming was announced to begin in spring 2012, after Sutherland became available in April.

 In March 2012, 20th Century Fox stopped production before filming could begin.
 Budgetary issues remained unresolved and Sutherland's narrow time frame for filming were cited as reasons for halting production.
 However, in July 2012, Sutherland assured the film was still in plans and that they would begin filming in summer 2013.
 The film was eventually suspended in May 2013 after the announcement that the show would return as a limited series.

 Sutherland said in January 2014 that "the film is an ongoing situation."
 After Live Another Day received highly positive reception, a new idea for the feature film surfaced in September 2014, spearheaded by Grazer.
 In January 2016, Sutherland stated that he has "no idea if the 24 movie will ever happen, or Jack Bauer might end up finding his way into an episode one day and clarifying all of that, or ending all of that."
 This was in reference to concluding his character's story arc in a future iteration of the franchise.

+In July 2024, it was reported that a 24 feature film was in early development at 20th Century Studios and Imagine Entertainment.